Mitchell Gilbert

-Mitchell Gilbert (born 10 May 1995) is a Malaysian-Australian racing driver.
+Mitchell "Mitch" Gilbert (born 10 May 1995) is a Malaysian-Australian racing driver.
 He has participated under both nationalities at various points in his career.

 Career

 Born in Kuala Lumpur, Gilbert began his racing career in 2002 in karting, where he was active until 2010.
 In 2009 he finished third in the KF2 - class of the CIK-FIA World Cup.